francescogerardomarra/its/modulo26/3_filters.md

         - **`HttpServletResponse`**: Similarly, casting the generic `ServletResponse` to an `HttpServletResponse` allows you to interact with HTTP-specific features like status codes, headers, and the response body.

 3. **`destroy()`**:
     - This method is called when the filter is destroyed, typically when the servlet container shuts down or when the filter is no longer needed.
-You can use this method for cleanup tasks, such as releasing resources (e.g., closing database connections or cleaning up thread pools).
+You can use this method for cleanup tasks, such as releasing resources (e.g. closing database connections or cleaning up thread pools).
 The container automatically calls this method before destroying the filter instance.

 As mentioned earlier, when a request is made to the application, a **request-response pair** is created and associated throughout the entire request lifecycle.
 Here’s how this flow works in the context of filters: